 You should always consult an attorney about who is best to name in a lawsuit because the facts of the case can influence that choice.
 Typically, once a rideshare accident victim files a PIP claim, they go after the party who caused the accident, even if it is a driver in another vehicle.

-Under Florida law, those who suffer injuries in a rideshare accident have four years to bring a lawsuit against the rideshare driver and/or rideshare company who is allegedly liable for the accident.
+Under Florida law, those who suffer injuries in a rideshare accident have two years to bring a lawsuit against the rideshare driver and/or rideshare company who is allegedly liable for the accident.
 Eligible family members can bring a wrongful death lawsuit in the event they lose a loved one in a rideshare accident.
 You must take legal action for wrongful death within the two-year statute of limitations time period.
 Courts strictly comply with statutes of limitations, so it’s best to contact a lawyer as soon as possible so you do not miss out on the opportunity to recover damages for your injuries or loss.

 The vast majority of rideshare accident claims settle long before going to trial.
 Some even settle without filing a lawsuit.
 Your lawyer will communicate with the relevant party, typically an insurance company, to negotiate a fair settlement.
 Insurance companies sometimes deny claims, and they almost always do what they can to devalue a claim.
 If settlement is not an option, your attorney will have to litigate your case.
 If you go to trial, it’s likely you will have to testify in court if the insurance company does not agree to a last-minute settlement.